 Should You Tell Your Partner If You Have A Crush On Someone Else?
 It’s So Tricky

-“How you handle the crush is the key component as to whether or not you need to involve your partner.
-If you think the guy or girl in the office is good looking and funny the same way you like Jimmy Fallon or Jennifer Lawrence, telling your partner isn't necessary.
-But if you feed into it (give your number or email, go out of your way to bump into the person, daydream about them, go for coffee or lunch one-on-one, or start comparing them with your partner and wishing you were single), it's time to take a step back and address the issues you're having in your relationship,” she adds.
+“How you handle the crush is the key component as to whether or not you need to involve your partner," says Della Casa.
+"If you think the guy or girl in the office is good looking and funny the same way you like Jimmy Fallon or Jennifer Lawrence, telling your partner isn't necessary.
+But if you feed into it (give [them] your number or email, go out of your way to bump into the person, daydream about them, go for coffee or lunch one-on-one, or start comparing them with your partner and wishing you were single), it's time to take a step back and address the issues you're having in your relationship."

-When these feelings of attraction become something deeper, Chong's advice it to take a closer look at your current relationship as it could be a warning sign that there are issues that need to be addressed.
-“Very likely, there’s an emotional need not being fulfilled in the relationship, and it’s being fulfilled to such a point — through your crush — that you’re becoming very confused.
-The line between fantasy and reality has suddenly blurred.
-Once you realize that this is happening, it’s best to just bite the bullet and come clean to your partner before it gets too overwhelming and you do something you’ll regret,” she says
+When these feelings of attraction become deeper, Chong's advice is to take a closer look at your current relationship.
+These feelings could be warning signs there are issues you and your partner need to address.
+“Very likely, there’s an emotional need not being fulfilled in the relationship, and it’s being fulfilled to such a point — through your crush — that you’re becoming very confused," she says.
+"The line between fantasy and reality has suddenly blurred.
+Once you realize that this is happening, it’s best to just bite the bullet and come clean to your partner before it gets too overwhelming and you do something you’ll regret."

-How to talk to your partner about your crush.
+Here's how to talk to your partner about your crush.